-Aerial photography used as a result of limited access to and / or views of subarea at the time of the site visit (Bing Aerial, September 2021)

-The sub-area is bounded by the regular backs of residential properties and associated gardens along Oaklands Lane to the east and part of the west, and Oaklands Lane to part of the west.
+Aerial photography used as a result of limited access to and / or views of subarea at the time of the site visit (Bing Aerial, September 2021) The sub-area is bounded by the regular backs of residential properties and associated gardens along Oaklands Lane to the east and part of the west, and Oaklands Lane to part of the west.
 Inner boundaries: none.
 Outer boundaries: east and west.

-Purpose 1 Purpose 2 Purpose 3 Purpose 4

-Sub-area scores Criteria (a) Criteria (b) 0 1 0

-No 0 0 1 0

-Purpose (1) To check Purpose (1) To check the unrestricted sprawl of large built-up areas (a) Land parcel is located at the edge of a discrete built-up area The sub-area is not at the edge of a large built-up area, in physical or perceptual terms. (b) Prevents the outward, irregular spread of a large built-up area and serves as a barrier at the edge of a discrete built-up area in the absence of another defensible boundary.
+Purpose Assessment Sub-area Assessment Summary Purpose 1 Purpose 2 Purpose 3 Purpose 4 Sub-area scores Criteria (a) Criteria (b) 0 1 0 No 0 1 0 Purpose (1) To check the unrestricted sprawl of large built-up areas (a) Land parcel is located at the edge of a discrete built-up area The sub-area is not at the edge of a large built-up area, in physical or perceptual terms. (b) Prevents the outward, irregular spread of a large built-up area and serves as a barrier at the edge of a discrete built-up area in the absence of another defensible boundary.
 The sub-area does not meet purpose 1.

-Purpose (2) To preve ent neighbouring towns merging into one another Restricts development that would result in merging of or significant erosion of the gap between neighbouring built-up areas.
+Purpose (2) To prevent neighbouring towns merging into one another Restricts development that would result in merging of or significant erosion of the gap between neighbouring built-up areas.
 As a result of its very small scale, the sub-area makes no discernible contribution to the separation of neighbouring built-up areas in physical or perceptual terms.
 The sub-area is also an anomaly in the Green Belt as it has already been developed diminishing its contribution to the scale of the gap.
-Purpose (3) To assist in safeguarding the countryside from encroachment Protects the openness of the countryside and is least covered by development.
-Approximately 16% of the sub-area is covered by built form (excluding hardstanding).
-The sense of openness is diminished by existing built form, which comprises residential properties and their curtilages covering the entire sub-area.
-Overall the sub-area has an urban character.
+Purpose (3) To assist in safeguarding the countryside from encroachment of the countryside and is least covered by development.